dhis2/dhis2-core/CONTRIBUTING.md

      wget -O $DHIS2_HOME/dhis.conf https://gist.githubusercontent.com/vanakenm/87b729fbf78ec52ca4c5da7856c62584/raw/9554680c8ab62d7f2bbecc3847406fa17d551a2e/dhis.conf

 You can now start tomcat and go to localhost:8080/dhis - get in with admin/district as user/password.

-## Alternative - Build and run in Docker

-It is possible to build and run DHIS2 with Docker, on any operating system with no dependencies on local Java, Maven, or Tomcat, refer to the [documentation](https://github.com/dhis2/dhis2-core/blob/master/docker/README.md).